trentlarson/endorser-mobile/README.md

 - Got "No emulators found as an output of `emulator -list-avds`".
 Follow previous step.

 - Got "CMake '???' found in PATH did not match requested version '3.6.0'."?
 Install cmake in Android Studio -> Preferences -> Appearance & Behavior -> System Settings -> Android SDK -> SDK Tools.
-Any 3.6 version should do.
+Any 3.6 version should do, though when I did this more recently I had to install 3.10.2

 - Got "SDK location not found.
 Define location with an ANDROID_SDK_ROOT environment variable or by setting the sdk.dir path in your project's local properties file at '???/android/local.properties'."
 Put the line "sdk.dir=" with that ANDROID_SDK_ROOT setting, eg. /Users/trent/Library/Android/sdk (because just setting the environment variable doesn't always work).